 - Harvest root crops on a cool day when the soil is somewhat dry.

 - Loosen the soil a few inches outside the planting, and then pull up carrots, beets or other roots.
 Place them in a large bucket or a small laundry basket.

-- Spray vegetables gently to remove soil, but do not scrub them.
+- Spray vegetables gently with water to remove soil, but do not scrub them.
 Handle freshly harvested roots gently to avoid scratches and bruises.

-- Cut off the tops of all root vegetables to less than 1/2-inch.
+- Cut off the tops of all root vegetables to less than a half inch.
 Removing the leaves and stems keeps the roots from depleting their moisture supply, and triples their storage life.
 Save the nicest turnip and beet greens for cooking.

 - Arrange crops on a clean kitchen towel and pat the roots dry.
 Allow to air-dry at a cool room temperature for an hour.